programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ### Visualising the results

-The best way to get a sense of how well the Word Embedding process performs in conjunction with UMAP dimensionality reduction is to make a plot of the first 2 UMAP-reduced dimensions.
+The best way to get a sense of whether this was all worth it is to make a plot of the first 2 dimensions: do we see any apparently important and natural groupings in the data.
 Figure 3 shows two views of the data coloured by the DDC1 and DDC2 groups, respectively.
-It’s clear that the vocabularies of the social and physical sciences—at least, those that we selected here—differ significantly.
+It’s clear that the vocabularies of the social and physical sciences—at least, those that we selected here—differ significantly, though we should note that there _are_ nearly 50,000 points on each plot, so there is a significant risk of overplotting (two or more points occupy the same coordinates) such that some overlap is potentially hidden.

 **Figure 3.
 UMAP embedding of selected EThOS data coloured by assigned DDC**

 ![Visualisation of 4D space by DDC](./images/DDC_Plot.png)

-More promisingly, there also appears to be a clear overarching distinction *within* each of these high-level groups: Social Sciences appear to separate well from Economics, and the same holds for Physics and Biology.
-That said, there _are_ nearly 50,000 points on each plot, so there is also a high risk of overplotting in which two or more points occupy the same coordinates with only the top-most being visible.
-Of particular interest, however, are the areas where the DDC classification does *not* appear to align: the Economics/Biology interface is intriguing (and plotting the theses by decade shows that this effect is relatively recent), as are the areas where the level-2 classes overlap on the second subplot (*e.g.* the linkage between Physics and Biology).
+ Of particular note are the areas where the DDC classification does *not* appear to align: the Economics/Biology interface is intriguing (and plotting the theses by decade shows that this effect is relatively recent), as is the linkage between Physics and Biology.

 If we're only going to look at the first 2 UMAP'd dimensions then why did we opt for 4 above?
-For subsequent *analysis* we've found that a (slightly) higher number of dimensions will allow more of the underlying variation in the data to be preserved, increasing the separability of any clusters.
+We've found that a (slightly) higher number of dimensions will allow more of the underlying variation in the data to be preserved, increasing the separability of clusters.
 Here we come to the trade-offs surrounding dimensionality: too many and we suffer the curse of dimensionality, too few and we lose the distinctiveness of the clusters!
 In practice, we have found 4–8 dimensions to be a good range for avoiding the issues associated with too few, or too many, dimensions.

 ## Hierarchical Clustering

 On both a practical and a philosophical level we feel that a [hierarchical clustering](https://docs.scipy.org/doc/scipy/reference/cluster.hierarchy.html) approach is more analytically relevant to what we are doing with our PhD abstracts.
 First, while all PhDs are, in some sense, related to one aother as they must build on (and distinguish themselves from) what has come before.
-We might also agree on a the existence of a high-level distinction between, say, the interests of Historians and Computer Scientists.
-However, we must also recognise that the reality of academic disciplines is much messier: what are we do with historians *of* Computer Science?
-Is digital humanities ‘like’ other humanities or does it have features that distinguish it from both the Humanities and Computer Science?
+We might also agree on the existence of a high-level distinction between, say, the interests of Historians and Computer Scientists, especially when it comes to how they write about their work!

 ### How it works

-Hierarchical clustering takes a ‘bottom-up’ approach: every document starts in its own cluster of size one.
-Next, we merge the two *closest* observations in the entire data set to create a cluster of size two.
-We then look for the *next closest* pair of observations, including in our consideration the centroid of the cluster that we created in the preceding step.
-In this way we progressively join observations to clusters and, ultimately, clusters to clusters, such that we end up with everything in one mega-cluster containing all observations.
+Hierarchical clustering takes a ‘bottom-up’ approach: every document starts in its own cluster.
+Next, we merge the two *closest* ‘clusters’ in the data set to create a cluster of size two.
+We then look for the *next closest* pair of clusters, including in our consideration the centroid of the cluster that we created in the preceding step.
+In this way we progressively join documents to clusters and, ultimately, clusters to clusters, such that we end up with everything in one mega-cluster containing the entire corpus.
 This generates a tree of relationships that we can ‘cut’ at different levels: delving down branches in order to investigate relations at a finer scale but also able to see where and when clusters merged to form larger groups.

 ### Configuring the process

 Hierarchical clustering has relatively few parameters: as with other approaches there is a choice of distance measures and, depending on the metric chosen, a ‘method’.
-Because we’ve used a manifold learning approach to dimensionality reduction it is **not** appropriate to employ metrics that make strong assumptions about relationships between the data (*e.g.* cosine-based clustering would no longer work).
-Again, a mixture of experimentation and reading indicates that `euclidean` distance with `Ward’s` cluster quality measures is best:
+Because we’ve used a manifold learning approach to dimensionality reduction it is **not** appropriate to use a cosine-based approach here.
+Again, a mixture of experimentation and reading indicates that `euclidean` distance with Ward’s quality measure is best:

 ```python
 Z = linkage(